-The cost of R22 is increasing because of the reducing supply, and will no longer be obtainable for use at all by 2020.
+The cost of R22 is increasing because of the decreasing supply, and will no longer be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-2) Call an expert to replace the parts in your current air conditioning system to help make it compatible with approved A/C refrigerant.
-However, this is not recommended because it could invalidate your warranty(ies).
+2) Call a professional to replace the parts in your current AC equipment to help make it compatible with approved A/C refrigerant.
+Keep in mind, this is not recommended because it could invalidate your warranty(ies).